 In fresh violence in and around Sadr City, the US military said it had killed 10 fighters in helicopter missile strikes and ground battles in eastern Baghdad overnight.

 Two hospitals in Baghdad’s Sadr City slum said they received the bodies of 11 people killed in air strikes, all men.
+Another 74 people, including nine women and 12 children, were wounded.

 US forces have so far taken control of only a small portion of Sadr City and say they have no plans to move deeper into it.
 But Iraq’s Defence Minister, Abdel Qader Jassim, said his forces could strike into the slum at any time.